GabeScott/standard-works-vault/General Conference/2012 April - How to Obtain Revelation and Inspiration for Your Personal Life.md

 I have seen individuals encountering challenges who knew what to do when it was beyond their own experience because they trusted in the Lord and knew that He would guide them to solutions that were urgently required.

 The Lord has declared: “And ye are to be taught from on high.
-Sanctify yourselves and ye shall be endowed with power, that ye may give even as I have spoken.”2 The words sanctify yourselves may appear puzzling.
+Sanctify yourselves and ye shall be endowed with power, that ye may give even as I have spoken.”[^2] The words *sanctify yourselves* may appear puzzling.
 President Harold B. Lee once explained that you can replace those words with the phrase “keep my commandments.”
-Read that way, the counsel may seem clearer.3
+Read that way, the counsel may seem clearer.[^3]

 One must be ever mentally and physically clean and have purity of intent so that the Lord can inspire.
 One who is obedient to His commandments is trusted of the Lord.
 That individual has access to His inspiration to know what to do and, as needed, the divine power to do it.